christianacca/docker-aspnetcore-netfx-sample/README.md

-# ASP.NET Core MVC Docker targeting full .net framework
+# Docker with ASP.NET Core MVC targeting full .net framework

 This sample demonstrates using **ASP.NET Core MVC targeting full .net framework** and deploying this to Docker